-Previously, Shaw served as an assistant program director at the University of the Sciences.
-She also worked as program coordinator for the University of Pennsylvania’s MPH program, managing the admissions process for hundreds of applicants annually, and serving as a liaison between the MPH program and community-based public health agencies and health care and non-profit organizations.
+Previously, Monique served as an assistant program director at the University of the Sciences.
+She also worked as program coordinator for the University of Pennsylvania’s MPH program, managing the admissions process for hundreds of applicants annually, and serving as a liaison between the MPH program and community-based public health agencies and healthcare and non-profit organizations.

-Earlier, Shaw was the outreach projects manager for Philadelphia Coordinated Health Care (PCHC), the southeastern Pennsylvania health care quality unit.
-Her work managing outreach and providing technical assistance to community-based health and social service organizations helped spread awareness and increase access to community physical and mental health care for people with intellectual and developmental disabilities (I/DD).
+Earlier, Monique was the outreach projects manager for Philadelphia Coordinated Health Care (PCHC), the southeastern Pennsylvania healthcare quality unit.
+Her work managing outreach and providing technical assistance to community-based health and social service organizations helped spread awareness and increase access to community physical and mental healthcare for people with intellectual and developmental disabilities (I/DD).
 In this role, she produced the “Bridging the Gap...One Story at a Time” Project, which captured the stories of more than 50 individuals with I/DD and co-occurring mental health challenges and their advocates, now housed at the National Library of Congress.
 PCHC used materials from this storytelling project to increase cultural sensitivity, expand public awareness, and increase acceptance of people with I/DD.

 Born and raised in Detroit—where most members of her large extended family still reside—she now lives in Jenkintown, Pa.
-In her leisure time, she enjoys spending time with her husband Blair and two daughters Parker and Clark.
+She enjoys spending time with her husband, Blair, and two daughters, Parker and Clark.
 Together they enjoy hiking in Wissahickon Valley Park, watching movies, and traveling.

 Monique is a practicing full spectrum doula supporting and advocating for women of color and low-income families throughout their reproductive health journeys.
 Having received her training from Ancient Song Doula Services in Brooklyn, N.Y., she approaches her work through a reproductive justice lens by supporting women in making informed decisions about their care.